kubauth/kubauth/instructions.md

 Complete the oidcserver.handleLogout function to retrieve and delete the corresponding SsoSession

++++++++ Switch to claude-4, as seems better on html design

 Complete the oidcserver.handleIndex function to display a page listing oidcClient in a user-friendly way.
 Only oidcClient with a non null 'name' and 'entryUrl' attribute will be listed.
 Each display entry will include 'name', 'description'.
 The 'name' attribute being a link on 'entryURL' value.
-Style will be the same as the resource/templates/login.gohtml.
+The page template will be in resources/templates/index.gohtml Style will be the same as the resource/templates/login.gohtml.
 Put the css in a separate file

+Arrange for index and login gohtml to share the same css file, without altering visual aspect of any

 ----